MrAndyStorey/shopify-inventory-csv/README.md

 ```
 SSLError: [SSL: CERTIFICATE_VERIFY_FAILED]
 ```
-If this is th case, as it was for me, check out the following [stackoverflow.com answer](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify/42098127#42098127) that helped solve the issue for me.
+If this is the case, as it was for me, check out the following [stackoverflow.com answer](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify/42098127#42098127) that helped solve the issue for me.